-You probably don’t need us to tell you that Scott Weiland, who died last night at age 48 following cardiac arrest, was different than the other major rock stars of his era.
+You probably don’t need us to tell you that Scott Weiland, who died December 3, 2015, at age 48 following cardiac arrest, was different than the other major rock stars of his era.
 Despite coming to prominence at the height of the grunge boom — debut album Core was released the same month in 1992 as Cameron Crowe’s Seattle-centered Singles — the Cali-bred Stone Temple Pilots were far obviously more traced back to the pop-friendliest hair-metal groups of the late ’80s.
 As the group’s singer and lyricist, Scott Weiland wasn’t overly burdened with the underground loyalty of Kurt Cobain, the political conscience of Eddie Vedder, or the all-consuming personal demons of Layne Staley.
 Scott Weiland wanted to run through your wicked garden.
 Scott Weiland wasn’t all that complicated a figure.

 Stone Temple Pilots weren’t a great band, but they had some great songs.
 The best of them, by far, was “Interstate Love Song,” the group’s biggest airplay hit and the one jam even haters who derided them as Pearl Jam-ripping trend-hoppers have to recognize — their “Don’t Stop Believin’,” perhaps.
 The song evolved from a bossa nova number jammed out by the Brothers DeLeo (Dean, guitarist, and Robert, bassist) on the Core tour to a country-tinged, Jim Croce-quoting road-tripper about “honesty, lack of honesty, [and Weiland’s] new relationship with heroin” (according to a 2006 Greatest Songs Ever Blender series entry) that sent the band’s second album, 1994’s Purple, into the stratosphere.
 It wasn’t as zeitgeist-capturing as contemporary hits that year by Oasis or Beck, as impactful as Hole or Nirvana, or as generationally intrinsic as Weezer or Green Day, but in songcraft terms, it’s endured as well as any of them, and it never doesn’t sound great.

-Here are ten reasons why it’s one of the best hits of its era, and reason enough on its own for the musical immortality of STP’s frontman.
+Here are 10 reasons why it’s one of the best hits of its era, and reason enough on its own for the musical immortality of STP’s frontman.
 Scott Weiland was his name, he was loved and we all will miss him.

 1. The brilliantly tense “…2…3…4…” drum count-off after the languid intro, as the guitar feedback swells, and the main riff comes crashing through for the first time.
 As satisfying a moment as exists in ’90s alternative.